top of page

 Heat the curry leaf chutney till warm.
 Heat the potatoes till hot.

-Add a dollop of the chutney to the center of a plate.
-Using a tablespoon, spread the chutney out moving the tablespoon in concentric circles outwards to create a circular pattern.
-You do not have to be perfect and you can fill in the gaps by adding a touch of sauce as needed.
+Add a dollop of the chutney to the centre of a plate.
+Using a tablespoon, spread the chutney out, moving the tablespoon in concentric circles outwards to create a circular pattern.
+You do not have to be perfect; you can fill in the gaps by adding a touch of sauce as needed.
 Add the heated potatoes cut side down also in concentric circles.
-Do not overcrowd the plate with the potatoes, so much so that you do not see the chutney pattern below.
-Stick a toothpick in each potato so that your guests can easily pick them up and scoop the chutney.
+Do not overcrowd the plate with the potatoes so much that you do not see the chutney pattern below.
+Stick a toothpick in each potato so your guests can easily pick them up and scoop the chutney.
 Serve immediately.